gdimitriu/devs_simulator/README.md

 # devs_simulator
+simulator using DEVS concept (generic simulator)

+This maybe will be integrated as service in Chappy.

-simulator using DEVS concept (this is a POC in java from the generic simulator
+This will not be a translation of the generic simulator in JAVA.

+The xml/json technologies to describe the networks and processors will come from poc_xmlbindings.